isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-tell-if-your-cat-has-fleas/index.md

 Female fleas can lay as many as 30-50 eggs a day by the time they reach maturity.

-Therefore, to control this massive reproduction, you must be vigilant about infestation symptoms.�Below is a video describing what you should look for if you suspect your cat has fleas.
+Therefore, to control this massive reproduction, you must be vigilant about infestation symptoms.Below is a video describing what you should look for if you suspect your cat has fleas.

 https://www.youtube.com/watch?v=Qc15EPS6iUk
 ### Sign 1 - Anemia and Itchy Bites